List of NBA annual field goal percentage leaders

-Shaquille O'Neal has the most seasons leading the NBA in field goal percentage with ten seasons.
+Shaquille O'Neal has the most seasons leading the NBA in field goal percentage with 10 seasons.

 In basketball, a field goal is a basket scored from an action on the playing court, except free throws.
 The National Basketball Association's (NBA) field goal percentage leader is the player with the highest field goal percentage in a given season.
 To qualify as a field goal percentage leader, the player must have made at least 300 field goals.
-Aside from the lockout shortened 1998–99 and 2011–12 seasons, as well as the pandemic shortened 2019–20 and 2020–21 seasons, this has been the entry criteria since the 1974–75 season.
+Aside from the lockout shortened 1998–99 NBA season and 2011–12 NBA season, as well as the COVID-19 pandemic shortened 2019–20 NBA season and 2020–21 NBA season, this has been the entry criteria since the 1974–75 NBA season.

+Mitchell Robinson holds the record for the highest field goal percentage in single season (.7419), which was accomplished in the 2019–20 NBA season.

+Shaquille O'Neal has led the league in field goal percentage a record ten times.
+Wilt Chamberlain led the league nine times.
+DeAndre Jordan led the league five times.
+Artis Gilmore and Rudy Gobert each led the league four times.
+Neil Johnston led the league three times.
+Johnny Green, Alex Groza, Ed Macauley, Cedric Maxwell, Kevin McHale, Gheorghe Mureșan, Ken Sears and Buck Williams each lead the league two times.
+Wilt Chamberlain, DeAndre Jordan and Shaquille O'Neal each hold the record for consecutive seasons leading the league in field goal percentage (5x).
+Other players to lead the league in field goal percentage include Artis Gilmore (4x), Rudy Gobert (3x), Neil Johnston, Johnny Green, Alex Groza, Ed Macauley, Cedric Maxwell, Kevin McHale, Gheorghe Mureșan, Ken Sears and Buck Williams each did it (2x).